 - Launched at £329 ($299, AU$450)

-The Huawei Watch 2 was released on April 18 in the US and May 4 in the UK, while an exact date is yet to be confirmed for Australia.
+The Huawei Watch 2 was released on April 18 2017 in the US and May 4 in the UK, while those in Australia had to wait a while longer but it is available now.

 When it comes to the Huawei Watch 2 price you could get the non-4G version at launch for £329 ($299, around AU$395) while those looking at the 4G model had to part with £379 (AU$599, around $400).